ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/jack/_posts/2018-10-11-introduction.md

 ## From Inception to Now

 Our first order of business was to come up with a name for our team.
 Initially we had decided on the name Occultist Games, over time however, we felt that we could come up with something better.
-After each of us proposed a potential name, we voted and decided upon the name ìKilling Spraoiî.
+After each of us proposed a potential name, we voted and decided upon the name ‚ÄúKilling Spraoi‚Äù.

-We also decided upon each memberís roles in the project early on.
+We also decided upon each member‚Äôs roles in the project early on.
 They are as follows:

 *   David    - Programming, Character Design, Gameplay, Narrative/Scenario, Project Blog
 *   Jack     - Programming, Narrative/Scenario, Environment/Level Design, Documentation